-In this introduction course, you'll learn how to Process & Analyze input media assets whether images or video contents using your favorite programming language via the PixLab API.
-API Documentation, List of Endpoints and the Code Samples Set are the reference once you understand how PixLab handle your request.
-Let’s get started!
+In this introduction course, you'll learn how to make use of the PixLab API to process & analyze your input media assets whether images or video frames using your favorite programming language.
+API Documentation, List of API Endpoints, and the Code Samples Set are the reference once you understand how PixLab handle your incoming HTTP request.
+Let's get started!

 Features of the PixLab API

 The PixLab API’s base endpoint is located at

 cmdis the API Endpoint you want to call such as FACEDETECT (for face detection), DOCSCAN (for Passports & ID scanning), MOGRIFY (for face blurring), NSFW (for adult & bloody content detection), ROTATE, and hundreds of others and

 param=valare the endpoint parameters (if any).

 POSTrequests at the same time.
 PixLab is shipped with over 130 endpoints and all of them are invoked using exactly the same way.

 Health & Status dashboard is located at status.faceio.net (a PixLab product) for real-time monitoring.

 The PixLab API is broken down into three main categories: